rerock/STAT-157-Checking-Group-/README.md

 of testing u from 4.7 to 6 based off
 [Luen’s code](https://github.com/SunnySunnia/TheQuakers/blob/master/MDA/etas-training.R).

+*Completed, please see the file descriptions for main.py.
+We now have python code base that can call Quakers' R code on [error diagrams](https://github.com/SunnySunnia/TheQuakers/blob/master/MDA/mda_test.r) of testing u from 4.7 to 6 based off [Luen’s code](https://github.com/SunnySunnia/TheQuakers/blob/master/MDA/etas-training.R).*

 November 26
 --------
 - Successfully have a python code base that can call other group's R file
 - Continue code review on the groups have finished part of their tasks and re-test our python code base
+  - Check whether we can run `aftershock_arrival_plots.ipynb` & `mda_with_curator_data.ipynb` from the [analyzers group](https://github.com/stat157/analyzers/tree/master/notebooks)
+  - Check whether the python code base can also be called on the [plotting successors.R file](http://github.com/SunnySunnia/TheQuakers/tree/master/Successors) from the Quakers.

 November 28